Basset

 Gait:

-short legs, it holds its nose low to the ground.
-Its gait is absolutely true with perfect
+with short legs, it holds its nose low to the ground.
+Its gait is absolutely

 parallel.